stat6250-s17/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 1]
 - Question (aoneill2−stat6250): Are observations always equivalent to the number of rows of data regardless of whether any specific row has null data fields?
+- Answer (aoneill2−stat6250): Yes, each row of data is an "observation," whether all data fields have data or not.

 [Course Textbook Chapter 1, Problem 2]
 - Question (aoneill2−stat6250): What are program steps?
 Do they consist of a set of statements ending in a semicolon that end with a run statement?
 Or are they just statements that end in semicolons?
+- Answer (aoneill2−stat6250): Program steps are defined as beginning with "data" or "proc".
+Program steps are then usually each terminated by a "run" statement.

 [Course Textbook Chapter 1, Problem 3]
 - Question (aoneill2−stat6250): If a variable type is not specified, what is the default?